 The results of a campaign should lead to improvements in future messages – meaning that you’re constantly optimizing what you send in order to maximize the outcome.

 Of course, each of these steps is far more detailed than just what’s included in the list above.
-Some of the steps are the responsibility of marketers, while others are the job of an email marketing platform (like CakeMail).
-Download our Understanding Email Deliverability whitepaper to read more!
+Some of the steps are the responsibility of marketers, while others are the job of an email marketing platform (like Cakemail).
+Read our Understanding Email Deliverability Guide if you want to learn more!